 How to Choose the Colour Palette for your Printed Brochure

-Here at Instant Print, we know all about colour printing in Belfast.
+Here at Instant Print, we know all about printing.
 Check out our tips below on how to choose a colour palette for your printed brochure.

 In order to keep the concept interesting and to keep the branding compelling, you need to consider what the vision for the end product will look like.
 Keep it simple as simple means clean and no muddled messages.